digital-oracle

 • CoinGecko: For crypto industry, look at BTC/ETH/altcoin market cap distribution

-• Web search: VC funding concentration, leveraged ETF concentration
+• Web search: VC funding concentration, leveraged ETF concentration, margin debt levels

 • Deribit: Implied volatility of related crypto assets